View

 Understanding the different types of technology suppliers

-When introducing new IT practices into your business there are a range of factors that you’ll want to consider, to facilitate a seamless integration with your existing operations.
+When introducing new IT practices into your business, selecting the right IT supplier is crucial, and there are a range of factors that you’ll want to consider to facilitate a seamless integration with your existing operations.
 This will likely include where to source your IT from and understanding how the IT supply chain works.

 IT tools and equipment can be sourced from a variety of suppliers – each of which offer unique benefits and / or disadvantages depending on factors such as your budget, company size, technology requirements and any existing IT systems that you need to integrate your tools with.